-Question: Have Lana And Artie Pfft?
+Question: Have Lana And Artie Pfff?

-HOLLYWOOD, July 2 (U. P.)-Artie Shaw, the swing man, and Lana Turner, his erstwhile bride, went their separate ways today-just left him.
+HOLLYWOOD, July 2 (U. P.)-Artie Shaw, the swing man, and Lana Turner, his erstwhile bride, went their separate ways today-or did they?

 Even as Miss Turner had her arm around him and smiled upon him for the benefit of news photographers, she said she had moved out of his house.